skjain1812/support-ticket-mgmt-system/reflection.md

 Stretch features (auth, pagination, Docker, Swagger) were deferred to protect artifact quality.
 This was an intentional trade-off aligned with the assignment guidance.

+### Timeline note

+I started the assessment on **2026-07-14** by reading the brief and drafting requirements locally.
+My first repository commit was on **2026-07-20** (`2d14ea6`); backend, frontend, tests, and review landed on **2026-07-21**; submission docs were finalised on **2026-07-22**.
+Early `iteration-log.md` session dates reflect planning work before the first commit — commit hashes in later sessions are the authoritative record of implementation.

 ## How I Used AI (across the lifecycle)

 | Phase | How AI was used | What I validated manually |